Public library advocacy: Indianapolis-Marion County Public Library

 “A little more than 80 percent of library revenue comes from property taxes, which were recently capped by Indiana law.”
 In April 2010, the library board proposed to close six of the twenty-two branches in order to meet the projected deficit.

 After an out-pouring of public support, city officials commissioned the High Performance Government Team to come up with alternatives to closing branches.
 This team suggested cutting hours in lieu of closing branches.
 In August 2010, the IMCPL board voted to cut the 26 percent of the system’s hours from 1,324 to 980 at Central Library and the 22 branches.
 The Central Library is now closed every Thursday with hours reduced on other days throughout the week, beginning October 3, 2010.
 Branches will be closed either Fridays or Saturdays.
 Fewer than half of the library branches will have Sunday hours.
-While the library has seen its support grow during 2010, it still needs more assistance from the community or branches may be closed in the future.

 Siskiyou County Library

 Siskiyou County, California, administrator Brian McDermott announced in May 2010 that due to a $3.7 million deficit the entire library would be closed down forever by June 30.
 By closing the main library and its 10 branches, the county would save $716,000.
 This northern California county with 46,000 residents is roughly the size of Connecticut and is very rural, and though it once boomed thanks to gold and lumber, it now suffers from 17% unemployment.
 Siskiyou libraries are not unfamiliar with budget cuts; in 2000, there were 20 staff members covering 11 buildings, and by 2010 there were only 12 employees.

 Lisa Musgrove, the library director, proposed a plan that would allow for at least four of the libraries to remain open and bring staff counts down to six with a handful of volunteers.
 This proposal was rejected by the county supervisors but gave Musgrove 6 months to find alternative funding for the library.
 In the meantime, the library was given $140,000 from emergency funds to keep four branches open with a skeleton crew through December 2010.
 Volunteers stepped in to keep all of the branches open, although hours were significantly cut short at all locations.

 Consultants proposed a new library system that involved 2 to 4 branch locations, a centralized warehouse, book dispensing kiosks, book "drop points," and a reading room.
 This would cut the library budget to $165,000 per year.
 The decision for the proposal will not be made until the November 2010 election.
 However, even if the plan is approved, the county supervisors foresee even more choppy waters for the following year's budget.